mb803/website4/content/artic.md

 weight = 1

 +++
-While there are moments where it is adorable to hear our little ones say _“wabbit”_ when talking about bunnies, _“lello”_ when talking about the color of the sun, or even seeing their tongue pop out when hissing like a snake, these are all signs that they may need speech therapy from a speech language pathologist.
+While there are moments where it is adorable to hear our little ones say _“wabbit”_ when talking about bunnies, _“lello”_ when talking about the color of the sun, or even seeing their tongue pop out when hissing like a snake, these are all signs that they may need speech therapy.

 Typically, speech errors can be broken down into two main categories: **Phonological Processes** and **Articulation Errors**.
 Some speech sound irregularities are expected as our little ones grow and develop, but if they persist, your child may need further intervention.